Bela Lugosi's Dead: Legacy

 "Bela Lugosi's Dead" is roundly established by goth historians as the first true record in the genre.
 For comparison's sake, goth icons the Cure and Siouxsie and the Banshees were certainly releasing records at the same time that Bauhaus delivered its premiere single, but the aforementioned bands didn't go full-on goth until 1980–81.
 The song also precedes all the early recognized alt-rock masterworks.

 — –"Bela Lugosi's Dead": 30 Years of Goth, Gloom, and Post-Post-Punk, PopMatters, October 2009.

 "Bela Lugosi's Dead" is considered the harbinger of gothic rock music and has been immensely influential on contemporary goth culture.
 In an article by The Guardian titled "Bauhaus invent goth", the newspaper ranked the song number 19 on their list of the 50 key events in indie music history, stating:

 "Bela Lugosi's Dead" would have been just another piece of post-punk experimentation had it not been for the lyrics, which depicted the funeral of the Dracula star, with bats swooping and virgin brides marching past his coffin.
 The effect was so irresistibly theatrical that dozens of bands formed in its wake.
 So many, in fact, that goth quickly became a very codified musical genre.

+Speaking retrospectively while on tour in 1990, Peter Murphy remarked:

+"People thought it was dead serious," Murphy said with a full-bodied laugh.
+"It was actually dead funny, a song 9 1/2 minutes long called "Bela Lugosi's Dead", with all the seriousness of a Shakespeare play.
+It's hilarious to see Bela Lugosi as the hero of a song."

-The song was ranked #60 in Rolling Stones "The 100 Greatest Debut Singles of All Time".
+The song was ranked #60 in Rolling Stones "The 100 Greatest Debut Singles of All Time" listicle in 2020.